isomerpages/imda-tradetrust/_community/Country Guides/Overview.md

 United Arab Emirates.
 Your TradeTrust-issued electronic documents<strong> </strong>will be functionally equivalent to their paper versions.</p>
 <p></p>
-<p>One of the practical pieces of guidance offered to industry practitioners
-in Section 8 of the article is that there aremeasures which can help give parties more certaintywhen using TT eBLs across MLETR-aligned and/or non-MLETR-aligned jurisdictions, such as expressly choosing a governing law and jurisdiction provision for that TTeBL which is an MLETR jurisdiction, which will likely give aparty the ability to enforce any attempt to circumvent thisprovision by way of an anti-suit injunct</p>
-<p></p>
 <p>Using an example of a shipment from a non MLETR-compliant jurisdiction
 like China to Singapore, as long as the TradeTrust-issued electronic Bill of Lading (eBL) by carrier is governed by a MLETR-compliant jurisdiction